p-hzamora/FluentValidation/docs/advanced.md

 }
 ```

-This approach is more useful if you only want to throw the custom exception when your specific method is invoked, rather than any time `ValidateAndThrow` is invoked.
+This approach is more useful if you only want to throw the custom exception when your specific method is invoked, rather than any time `validate_and_throw` is invoked.